artemdudkin/jq-table-dnd/README.md

 ## Usage

-Just add attribute "table-dnd-vert" or "table-dnd-horz" to table tag (look at test folder for examples).
+Just add attribute "table-dnd-vert" or "table-dnd-horz" to table tag (look at "test" folder for examples).

 ## API